 The weighty outboard slipped backward as if to lie down in the water, pulling the stern down.
-They were sinking from water rushing in the gunwale.
+And they were sinking from water rushing in the gunwale.
 Mike quickly rigged up a line around the neck of the outboard.
-He righted the engine and the transom as best he could while the other two went to the bow and pulled tight to keep everything relatively upright.
-They fired up the outboard and made it to shore safely, with a true tale to tell.
+Then he righted the engine and the transom as best he could while the other two went to the bow and pulled tight to keep everything relatively upright.
+Then they fired up the outboard and made it to shore safely, with a true tale to tell.

 Brooke and Nate Wallinga got married in Sioux City and hosted a reception for 350.
 The next day they flew from Iowa to Virginia.
 “People said we should honeymoon in Cancun or somewhere like that, but we wanted to see our own country, where America began.”
 After touring Williamsburg, they’re off to Washington DC.
 Who says young people don’t appreciate history?